TheoW03/TetroidNES/Docs/AddressMode.md

 since the 6502 is CISC each instruction has different ways of manupilating data. each instruction can have multiple address modes

+Implied: for instructions that dont manupilate data (like CLC)

+Relative: for BEQ, BNE. it adds on to the PC +/- 128

 Immediate: just returns the PC.

 zero page x,y: 8 bit ptr with offsets of x,y